websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 **Label:** Choose the prefix for the original field label.
 The default value is Confirm, so a field named Email Address has a confirmation field label of _Confirm Email Address_.

-**Error Message:** Depending on the field you're asking confirmation of, you can provide a more specific error message.
+**Error Message:** Depending on the field you're confirming, you can provide a more specific error message.

 ![Confirmation fields are configurable.](./forms-field-types-reference/images/22.png)